timhtheos/nginx-dynamic-server-block/README.md

 ## @todo

-Revise this fucking README.md file.
+1. Revise this fucking README.md file.
+2. Improve naming convention for variables used.